lucaspinacosta/WeatherApp/README.md

 ### Using the Application

-- **On Startup**: The app displays the weather for the default city specified in the configuration file.
+- **On Startup**: The app displays the weather for the default city specified in the configuration file or the settings.
 - **Search for a City**:
   - Enter the name of a city in the input field.
   - Click the search button (magnifying glass icon) or press Enter.
   - The app updates to show weather information for the entered city.
 - **Automatic Refresh**:
   - The app refreshes the weather data at intervals specified in `update_interval`.
-  - You can adjust the interval by modifying the `config.ini` file and restarting the app.
+  - You can adjust the interval through the settings window or by modifying the `config.ini` file.
+- **Accessing Settings**:
+  - Click the settings button (gear icon) next to the search button.
+  - In the settings window, you can:
+    - **Change API Key**: Update your OpenWeatherMap API key.
+    - **Set Default City**: Specify a new default city.
+    - **Adjust Update Interval**: Set a new refresh rate in seconds.
+  - Click **Save** to apply changes.
+The app will update configurations and refresh the weather data.

 ## Dependencies